Whitetail Deer Facts That You Need To Know About

-- If temperatures drop to single digits farenheit, whitetail deer often move during the midday hours.
+- If temperatures drop to single digits fahrenheit, whitetail deer often move during the midday hours.

 - Studies have shown that deer can smell human scent on underbrush for days after we leave the woods.
-Wary bucks react very negatively when they run across our scent, often becoming leery of the area for weeks afterwards.
+Wary bucks react very negatively when they run across our scent, often becoming leery of the area for weeks afterward.